ricardo460/fermat-org/README.md

 ### Part II: Downloading the repository Fermat-org.

-To download repository Fermat-org, you can clone directly from Fermat on github repository or download it via a third-party program, we use usually use SourceTree, but you can use it to your liking.
-After this set XAMPP for the root folder is Fermat-org / platform-visualization.

 #### Creating a fork of a repository Fermat-org.

 A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without